thebaldgeek/thebaldgeek.github.io/jaero.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/jareoonlinux.PNG" height="580">

 Not a lot to see really, but 10s and 10s of hours went into this screenshot.
+## Jaero on Windows
+Use the March 1.0.4.12 Alpha version, you don't need to install it, just run it from the directory you unzip it from.
+This version fixes the local time stamp and uses UTC instead.
+It also allows you to use BaseStation.sqb for its logging aircraft database lookup.